Haaland's goal prowess evoking memories of Ronaldo, Messi - WHIZ News

 He has been seen in different brands since joining City, including Nike, Adidas and Puma.

-Norway’s failure to qualify for Qatar means he will be resting, while the world’s top players compete in the middle of what will be a heavily-congested campaign due to the disruption to the club calendar.
+Norway’s failure to qualify for Qatar means he will be resting, while the world’s top players compete in the middle of what will be a heavily congested season due to the disruption to the club calendar.

-That mid-season break has the potential to mean Haaland is even sharper when the Premier League resumes in December.
+That midseason break for Haaland has the potential to mean he is even sharper when the Premier League resumes in December.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports